Fliegerführer Atlantik: 1943: the living corpse

-Donitz came close to severing the shipping lanes in March 1943.
+Dönitz came close to severing the shipping lanes in March 1943.
 His U-boats sank 108 ships for some 627,377 grt this months, with just eight percent of those in cooperation with aircraft.
 During the first quarter of 1943 only six convoys were shadowed.
 The 74,954 grt sunk in coordination with the Luftwaffe in 1943, 85 percent were sunk in March.
 These achievements were mostly in connection with attacks on convoys XK 2 and Convoy HX 126.
 SL 126 was picked up only late in the month, over 27–30 March.
 The convoy's predecessor SL 125 had been so badly mauled the Sierra Leone route was abandoned for four months.
 The battle was the last major action until Convoy HX 133.
 XK 2 consisted of 20 ships protected by the 38th Escort Group—a highly experienced flotilla—was spotted by an Fw 200 and attacked by Do 217s from I./KG 40.
 Only one ship was slightly damaged and one U-boat lost when the Condor called a local wolfpack into action.
 After March, only 14 convoys were reported while none were spotted in June 1943.
 With the Atlantic clear of German aircraft, Coastal Command carried out Anti-submarine warfare operations in the Bay of Biscay.
 The Fw 200s continued patrolling, often in formation for added protection against marauding Beaufighters but also Liberators, B-17 Flying Fortress and Short Sunderlands.

 Kessler's frustration mounted and on 4 May 1943 he wrote to Jeschonnek claiming more than 3.75 million grt of shipping was escaping interception on the Gibraltar lanes.
 Kessler requested the He 177 and Henschel Hs 293 guided missiles with which he confidently predicted the monthly destruction of 500,000 grt of shipping.
 Hitler sympathised in general and falsely insisted the He 177 delays had been entirely caused by the insistence of installing dive bombing capabilities.
 Even so, on 31 May 1943 Hitler said there could no let-up in the Atlantic for it was his first line of defence.
 State Secretary Erhard Milch, production supremo, sympathised but the equipment was not yet available.